VS.

-Sustained vs. Traction
+Sustained vs. Traction — What's the Difference?

-simple past tense and past participle of sustain
+Simple past tense and past participle of sustain

 Held continuously at a certain level.

-the condition of being so pulled.
+The condition of being drawn or pulled.

 (music) Held at a certain pitch.